RMB Holdings: Investments

-RMB Holdings previously held a 34.1% stake in FirstRand which it unbundled to its shareholders in June 2020.
+RMH previously held a 34.1% stake in FirstRand, which it unbundled to its shareholders in June 2020.
 This left the holding company with its property portfolio listed above as its only investments.
 Its stock is listed on the JSE and the Namibian Stock Exchange.

 Ownership

-The shares of RMB Holdings are listed on the JSE.
-As of June 2015 the shareholding of RMB Holdings was as follows:
+The shares of RMH are listed on the JSE.
+As of June 2015 the shareholding of RMH was as follows:

 Governance

-RMB Holdings is governed by a sixteen-person board of directors with Gerrit Thomas Ferreira as the chairman of the board and Dalu Ajene as the CEO.
-This structure is similar to that of RMI Holdings since the two firms same their management team and resources under a management contract.
+RMH is governed by a 16-person board of directors, with Gerrit Thomas Ferreira as the chairman of the board.
+This structure is similar to that of RMI Holdings since the two firms share their management team and resources under a management contract.